How to Succeed in a Panel Interview: 5 Tips to Know in 2025

 • Multiple decision-makers can meet you at once, which saves time in the hiring process.

-• Decision makers can form their own impressions of you, rather than getting secondhand information from a single interviewer.
+• Decision makers can form their own impressions of you rather than getting secondhand information from a single interviewer.

 • Employers can observe how well you can engage everyone in the room and handle stressful situations.

-While the idea of facing more than one interviewer at once can feel nerve-wracking, it may be helpful to consider some of the advantages of this interview format.
+While facing more than one interviewer at once can feel nerve-wracking, it may be helpful to consider some of the advantages of this interview format.
 For example, by meeting with a whole panel, you can potentially consolidate multiple rounds of interviews into a single experience.
 You can also gather multiple perspectives on the position you’re applying for.
 In addition, you can observe the interactions among panel members and get a sense of the company culture.

 A panel interview is one of several types of interviews you might encounter during your job search.
 Here are some others: